 I know, this is typically an oxymoron.
 But, if you can find a cute one, you’ll be a much happier park-goer adding a backpack to your Disney World Packing List.
 After all, you’ll be doing a lot of hiking through the parks and we all know you’re the one carrying everyone’s stuff.
-I’m really liking this black Nylon Backpack from Marc by Marc Jacobs.
+I’m really liking this midnight Nylon Backpack from Marc by Marc Jacobs.

 Bathing Suit with Rash Guard

 Mid-afternoon in the park is prime time and therefore most crowded, hottest, and has the longest lines.
 This is the best time to take a break and head back to the hotel and take advantage of the pool.

 So, bring a bathing suit.
 I suggest one with a rash guard as it’s comfortable, won’t get pulled off by your kiddos, and provides the best sun protection.
 A bathing suit with rash guard I’m loving lately is the Floral Long-Sleeve Rash Guard from Amazon.

 There are a few rides at Disney World, like Kali River Rapids at Animal Kingdom, where you get soaking wet.
 So, if you can get over looking a little dorky while wearing it, you’ll want to pack a rain poncho for these rides or else you might drip through the park the rest of the day.

 Also, you’ll be a happy girl having it when those unexpected Florida showers come through.
 These can be found at the Dollar Store or at Target in the camping section.

 I loved having this Disney World packing list to help me plan my trip in May.
 Great tips Ashley, thank you!